HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third year PhD candidate in the Department of Statistics at the University of Michigan.
-I currently work with Johann Gagnon-Bartsch and Ben B. Hansen on projects relating to a range of topics within causal inference.
-I am primarily interested in improving treatment effect estimation using data from randomized controlled trials (RCTs).
-Our projects include improved estimation by combining observational data and data from randomized controlled trials, precise estimators for paired cluster randomized trials, and  I am also interested in causal inference under the presence of interference.
+I am a fourth year PhD candidate in the Department of Statistics at the University of Michigan, supervised by Johann Gagnon-Bartsch.
+My work bridges the gap between the causal analyses a researcher would like to do and the data that they actually have.

+I am interested in ways that various data sources can be combined for casual inference to leverage the strengths of each source, while mitigating any limitations.
+I currently work on improved estimation by combining observational data and data from randomized controlled trials, precise estimators for paired cluster randomized trials, and data fusion for causal inference when data privacy is a concern.
+I have also worked with Ben B. Hansen on specialized propensity score matching methods for observational study design and design-based inference that accommodates censored outcomes.

-My interests are driven by a desire to do research with applications in education and public health, with focuses on educational interventions, pedagogy, equity in education, social determinants of health, and equity in health care access.
+My interests are driven by a desire to do research with applications in education and public health.
+Within these broad fields, I am interested in educational interventions, pedagogy, equity in education, social determinants of health, and equity in health care access.

 I am also committed to improving as an instructor and am interested in Statistics pedagogy, with particular interest in improving instruction of introductory statistics courses.